bradbell/xrst/test_rst/toml_file.rst

 .. index:: not_in_index

-.. _xrst.toml@not_in_index:
+.. _toml_file@not_in_index:

 not_in_index
 ************
-If this key is present, the value is a list of strings.
+The value corresponding to this key is list of a strings.
 Each string  contains a newline separated list of patterns.
 Leading and trailing white space is not part of each pattern.
 These are python regular expression patterns for heading tokens